Study Abroad for Government Majors

 The Department will not authorize course credit during study abroad for internships or introductory courses.
 We don't have the resources to supervise internships, and it's a waste of potential synergy with the experience of living abroad to take a general introductory course when you could be taking a specialized course that would allow you to engage more intensively with the society in which you are living.

 Independent study projects may be included among the two courses that may be counted toward the Government major (up to three if you study abroad for a whole year).
-Your advisor may choose to give tentative approval for an independent study project, subject to a review of your written work after you return.
+The Department chair may choose to give tentative approval for an independent study project, subject to a review of your written work after you return.

 back to top